By – Sue Reyes

 Or quiet down.
 When all the bustle of the day has toned down, everybody is tired and sleeping, or reading a book, or keeping to themselves with a few episodes of their favorite shows, you can take a deep breath, and enjoy the blissful peace and silence of your home.

 Be in your home.
-Not just you yourself as a person, but your physical presence such as leaving your unfinished books on the sofa in the living room, your indoor slippers near the coat closet, or your laptop and coffee mug in the office with a few pieces of paper strewn around, your towel of the week hung on the towel rack in your bathroom, the toys in the living room and in the hallway, or your spouse’s morning routine sprawled out in the bathroom.
+Not just you yourself as a person, but your physical presence such as leaving your unfinished books on the sofa in the living room, your indoor slippers near the coat closet, or your laptop and organic k cups in the office with a few pieces of paper strewn around, your towel of the week hung on the towel rack in your bathroom, the toys in the living room and in the hallway, or your spouse’s morning routine sprawled out in the bathroom.
 The mess you and your family leaves in the house represents them.
 Be in your home.

 Create rituals.
 Movie nights on Fridays, and game nights on Saturdays, a quiet holy weekend with your family.
 Keep your traditions going, make more memories, and look forward to making more.